DantrazTrev/Neural-Networks/README.md

 #  Running tests

-To check that the Neural network is running without any error follow the instructions in test.py
+To check that the Neural network is running without any error run test.py

 # New Features to be added